lauritzv/Redd-ish2/README.md

 ![Screenshot](/screenshot.gif?raw=true "screenshot")

+## How to run it

+1. Clone the repository.

+2. Add a hibernate.cfg.xml file in the /resources/ folder (see below)

+3. Execute `mvn compile exec:java` in the root directory OR run the project in an IDE

+4. Open in your browser `https://localhost:4567/`

+## Adding the hibernate file

 To run Redd-ish an SQL server is required.
 Redd-ish runs using Hibernate configured with a hibernate.cfg.xml file inside the /resources/ directory.
 To succesfully compile Redd-ish a hibernate.cfg.xml file specifying your database of choice must be provided.
 The file looks like this: